garrandall/popular-music-data/tracks/i-stand-accused-jerry-butler.md

 I'm a victim of circumstance.

 And just one.
-Oooh, one touch of your hand.
+Oh, one touch of your hand.
 I don't know how it happened.
 But just look at me,
 I find myself chillin' on the witness stand.